Making a Summer

 Artist and Teacher

-After a very successful Christmas exhibition at the Macphail Centre, Ullapool last year, I will be exhibiting some new work there in December, all small embroidered images of the life to be found within the woods.
-This will be accompanied by beautiful wooden clocks, mirror frames and small furniture made by David Young, who utilises the natural curves and markings to be found in the felled trees from his own garden to make intricately-patterned and tactile artefacts.
+And after a successful Christmas exhibition at the Macphail Centre, Ullapool last year, Chris and Fran are kindly allowing me to return for their 2015 Christmas exhibition.
+Once more, I will be joined by David Young, who utilises the natural curves and markings to be found in the wind-blown trees from his own garden to make intricately-patterned tactile artefacts such as mirror frames and clocks.
+But more about this nearer the time.

 My studio sits surrounded by the magnificent mountains of Cul Mor, Suilven, Canisp and Ben Mor Assynt, in the North West Highlands Geopark.
 Not surprisingly, I have developed a deep interest in the story of the formation of this ancient landscape and it now forms the inspiration for much of my work.